 You really wouldn’t know that shortly after this scene there is a nice green field with a sign letting you know there are otters nearby would you.

 Not featured: We saw a man fishing and he had a HUGE PIKE on his line.
+Check out tailoredtackle.com, if you want to get introduced to proven fishing techniques.
 A police man was watching him from across the river (/canal) it was all very strange.

 The River Lea Navigation goes quite a way, I’ve walked this section from Tottenham Hale to Ponders End, and in the other direction to Stratford.
 Both a delight.
 There is a full map here if you need it.